 Grains and carbohydrate foods should not occupy a substantial percentage of the canine diet—and yet cereal grains comprise up to 60% of the typical commercial dog food diet.
 Why?
 It's because these grains are inexpensive fillers and create profit for the dog food manufacturers that use them in their recipes.

-Your dog's biological makeup is conditioned to digest primarily meat protein and some simple carbohydrates like fruits and light vegetables, similar to a wild wolf .
+Your dog's biological makeup is conditioned to digest primarily meat protein and some simple carbohydrates like fruits, light vegetables and plants, similar to a wild wolf .
 It's important to know that there exists very little natural support in the dog body for breaking down or metabolizing complex fibers and grain.
 His body is naturally adapted to a diet that is grain free.
 In fact, the only time a wild dog would consume a significant amount of grain is when it is in the stomach of his prey.

 Some dogs maintain great health on whole, single-grain dog foods, while many dogs do not do well with grain at all.
 But when there are health risks involved, why take the risk?

 Are Grain Free Dog Foods Safe?